 This guide will help you on how to drive a manual motorbike.

-When you are driving, you first pull in a clutch with the left hand in order to shift gears and to disengage its rear wheel.
+When you are driving, you first pull in a clutch with the left hand in order to shift gears and disengage the rear wheel.
 Meanwhile, reduce its throttle to prevent your motorbike from jerking because you may have to re-engage its rear wheel.
 Next, continue your task by using a left foot to shift gears.
 Do not forget to feather its throttle with a right hand.
 This will help you much in keeping the bike’s transmission smooth.

 How to drive a manual motorbike?